 For most users, sharing routes and performance information isn't a problem.
 If you live in a remote area and don't want to reveal your routines, or if you don't want to share exactly which house you live at in the suburbs, then Strava offers these sorts of controls.

-If you are concerned, then you now have a picture of all the Strava measures in place and you can go private and share activities on an individual basis if you prefer.
+If you are concerned, then you now have a picture of all the Strava measures in place and you can go private and share activities on an individual basis if you prefer, or just use Strava as your own personal training log.

-But remember that other devices you are using might also be sharing your activities with other users, so make sure you check the settings of your GPS watch - for example - Garmin Connect also has privacy settings of its own just like Strava.
+But remember that other devices you are using might also be sharing your activities, so make sure you check the settings of your GPS watch - for example - Garmin Connect also has privacy settings of its own just like Strava.